jstince/tic-tac-toe/README.md

 Simple tic tac toe game using html, css, and javascript.

-Potential to add AI later down the line
+Potential to add artificial intelligence bot later down the line